 Visit Degree Planning for guidance on choosing courses to satisfy the major requirements listed below.

-Geography is an open major, which means there are no prerequisites or special admissions requirements.
 The requirements for geography majors are as follows:

 - Breadth: One course from each of the four tracks: Cities, Citizenship, and Migration; Environment, Economy, and Sustainability; GIS, Mapping, and Society; and Globalization, Health, and Development (20 credits).
 These "broad track" courses offer a great introduction to the discipline of geography to get you started in the major.
 Check out the three-quarter planner to find interesting courses you might like to take, then review the list of Geography courses by track to understand how those courses will count in the major.

 - Depth: Four upper-division courses in one of the four tracks listed above, at least two of which must be 400-level (20 credits).